Descendants of Esau [Genesis 36 Study]

 Genesis 36 gives us the genealogy of Isaac's older son Esau.
 Esau spurned his birthright, but God did not forget him.
-He was still Jacob's brother.
+Rather God blessed Esau.

 Genesis 36 gives us the genealogy of Isaac’s older son Esau.